Transition to Retirement

 If your superannuation fund doesn’t offer an income stream which lets you take up the transition to retirement option, you may be able to choose a new super fund.

-Understanding the preservation age
+Understanding preservation age

 Your preservation age is generally the age you are allowed to access your super benefits when you stop working.